Updated on 20 March 2023

 Set up a home-made agility course.
 An agility course in your garden is an excellent way to keep your pup active and mentally stimulated.
 Improvise a course that includes jumps and tunnels, or look online for tips on how to build your own dog agility course.
 Next stop, Crufts!

 Get doggy paddling in the pool.
 While we’re unlikely to have a heatwave this Easter, your pooch can still enjoy splashing about in a paddling pool.
 If your dog’s nervous around water, you can help them to conquer that fear by letting them chase the water spray from a garden hose.

 April is the height of the tree pollen season, when the pollen from trees such as pine, mulberry and willow is in full flight.

-This can cause havoc for your dog if they have hay fever.
+This can cause havoc for hay fever-prone hounds.
 Interestingly, dogs don’t sneeze when they’re allergic to something.
-They’re far more likely to scratch, bite or lick themselves.
+They’re far more likely to scratch, bite, or lick themselves.

-One of the simplest ways to guard against the irritating symptoms of hay fever and other dog skin conditions is to ensure that your pet’s natural skin defences are in tip-top condition with a supplement like YuDERM Itchy Dog.
+One of the simplest ways to guard against the irritating symptoms of hay fever and other dog skin conditions, is to ensure that your pet’s natural skin defences are in tip-top condition with a supplement like YuMOVE Skin & Coat Care Itching Dog.

 We wish you a fabulous, fun-filled Easter with your dog!
 While it's very important to keep anything toxic out of their reach, even well-behaved pups might over-indulge on healthy treats during the celebrations.
 So, why not keep some YuMOVE Digestive Care PLUS at hand, to help maintain gut balance, bind bacteria and toxins, and support the intestinal barrier?